Please review our frequently asked questions for answers to common concerns before trying to contact the Court.

 A. You can send all mail to the Court at:

-A. You may pay the fine using any of the methods that we accept on or before your original arraignment date.
+A. You may pay the fine using any of the methods that we accept on or before the date on your ticket/citation.

-A. This court accepts Cash and other payments by Credit Card (Master Card/Visa), Debit Card (Master Card/Visa), Money Orders, Cashiers Checks, Traveler's Checks, Personal Checks and Company Checks.
+A. This court accepts Cash and other payments by Credit Card (Master Card/Visa), Debit Card (Master Card/Visa), Money Orders, Cashiers Checks, Personal Checks and Business Checks.

 A. The methods to receipt payments include: At the counter, by mail, on-line, and phone and apply when taking bail, fine/fee and restitution.

-A. Make all checks/money orders payable to Moapa Justice Court and send it to the mailing address at the top of this page.
+A. Make all checks/money orders payable to the Goodsprings Justice Court and send it to the mailing address at the top of this page.
 Also, be sure to write your citation number on the check/money order.

-A. You may make a copy of your proof and provide it to the court by fax, mail or e-mail on or before your original arraignment date for the judge to review.
+A. You may make a copy of your proof and provide it to the court by fax, mail or e-mail on or before the date on your ticket/citation for the judge to review.
 Make sure that your name, address, phone number and citation number are included with your paperwork.

-A. You may make a request of the court in writing by mail, fax or e-mail.
+You may make a request of the court in writing by mail, fax or e-mail.
 Make sure your name, address, phone number and citation number are on the request.
-Also make sure to include a plea, no contest, guilty, or not guilty with your request.

 A. You may plead not guilty either in person or in writing.
 A trial date will then be set and you will be notified by mail of that date.
+The full Bail amount must be sent to the court before the date on your ticket/citation.
 Please note that you must be present at trial.

 A. Please call or provide by fax or e-mail any change in your address.